roozy-io/idp/src/tutorials/k8s-webhooks.md

 # redraw the image

-## 1. Create a webhook for our operator
+## 1. Create a Webhook for Our Operator

 We need a test cluster.
 Kind is a good option.
 ```shell